 Justice Delayed is Justice Denied

 The recent case of Noor Muqaddam is also one of the cases where the court is taking too long to convict the accused despite the presence of evident evidence.
-Although one can say that the Noor Muqaddam case is taking time as the courts have to take all the necessary measures and fulfil all the legal requirements, the cases like the aforementioned cases are enough to show the inefficacy of the justice system of Pakistan.
+Although one can say that the Noor Muqaddam case is taking time as the courts have to take all the necessary measures and fulfill all the legal requirements, the cases like the aforementioned cases are enough to show the inefficacy of the justice system of Pakistan.

-Recently, ex-GB Chief Judge Rana Shamim has accused the former Chief Justice of Pakistan Saqib Nisar of ordering the judges for keeping the former PM Nawaz Sharif incarcerated till the 2018 polls.
+Recently, ex-GB Chief Judge Rana Shamim accused the former Chief Justice of Pakistan Saqib Nisar of ordering the judges for keeping the former PM Nawaz Sharif incarcerated till the 2018 polls.
 The allegations have been rebuked by the ex-CJP Saqib Nisar and might not be true, but in either case, it shows the involvement of Judges in political matters and their political biases as Justice Rana Shamim is assumed to be working on the agenda of Nawaz Sharif as they enjoy a close relation according to the son of the Rana Shamim.

-PML(N) has a history of using the judiciary for serving their political agenda and does not leave any stone unturned to malign the courts of Pakistan.
-The video of the former judge of Accountability Court, Justice Arshad Malik, is one of the instances where the judiciary has been allegedly accused of being influenced by external forces or operating on political affiliations.
+PML(N) has a history of using the judiciary for serving its political agenda and does not leave any stone unturned to malign the courts of Pakistan.
+The video of the former judge of the Accountability Court, Justice Arshad Malik, is one of the instances where the judiciary has been allegedly accused of being influenced by external forces or operating on political affiliations.

 Similarly, the environment inside the jails is one of the major sources of exposing the criminals involved in small crimes to bigger crimes.
 This environment increases the chances of recidivism.
 The juvenile justice system of Pakistan must also be improved and updated according to the needs of the hour.